DeniseFalcone/BigDataProject/README.md

 <!-- Result Preview -->
 ## Result Preview

-Example of the processed output displayed in the web interface:
+Example of the processed output displayed in the web interface.

-![Demo](assets/demo.gif)

 The images are updated each time a new one is processed.
 By clicking on an image, it can be enlarged, and by clicking the "Processed" button, the image can be hidden.

+![Demo](assets/demo.gif)
 <p align="right">(<a href="#readme-top">back to top</a>)</p>